 Common signs include:

-When to see a vet first: If your dog has sudden, severe symptoms, blood in the stool, weight loss, lethargy, or symptoms lasting more than 48 hours, visit your veterinarian before simply switching foods.
-These could indicate a food allergy, parasites, pancreatitis, or another condition that requires medical attention.
+When to see a vet first: If you see sudden severe symptoms, blood in the stool, rapid weight loss, or lethargy lasting more than 48 hours, go to the clinic.
+Don't just switch kibble.
+These could indicate a food allergy, parasites, or severe pancreatitis.
+We saw far too many serious medical emergencies disguised as a simple tummy ache.

 What to Look for in a Sensitive Stomach Dog Food

-• Single or novel protein sources.
-Lamb, salmon, venison, or duck are easier on sensitive systems than chicken or beef for many dogs.
+- Single or novel protein sources.
+Lamb, salmon, venison, or duck are usually easier to process than heavy beef.

-• Added probiotics and prebiotics.
-These support healthy gut flora and improve overall digestion.
+- Added probiotics and prebiotics.
+These are crucial for building healthy gut flora.

-• No artificial colors, flavors, or preservatives.
-These are common irritants for sensitive dogs.
+- No artificial colors, flavors, or preservatives.
+Dogs don't care if their kibble is red.
+These are just common irritants.

 1. Hill's Science Diet Adult Sensitive Stomach and Skin (Best Overall)